Ziqi-Li/geoshapley/README.md

 A game theory approach to measuring spatial effects from machine learning models.
 GeoShapley is built on Shapley value and Kernel SHAP estimator.

+### Recent Updates
+- 04/2025 - Speed up with vectoraiztion and sparse matrix

 ### Installation:

 GeoShapley can be installed from PyPI: